The Best Ski Backpacks of 2025

 Battery packs, extra batteries for your beacon, or headlamps are nice to keep in a protective zip-enclosed pocket.
 If the backpack doesn’t have one, you can put those items in a tiny dry bag and put it toward the middle or bottom of the backpack.
 Of course, it’s a good match to put an extra pair of goggles or sunglasses in the goggle pocket.

-Toward the top of the pack or in external pockets, you’ll want the layers you’ll most likely be rotating through like a fleece or buff.
+Toward the top of the pack or in external pockets, you’ll want the layers you’ll most likely be rotating through, like a fleece or buff.

-You’ll also want your downhill gloves or mittens towards the top of your pack, so you can put them on right away during a transition, especially if the temps are frigid or there’s windchill.
+You’ll also want your downhill gloves or mittens toward the top of your pack, so you can put them on right away during a transition, especially if the temps are frigid or there’s windchill.

-The Best Ski Pants of 2024-2025
+The Best Ski Pants of 2025

 For the resort or backcountry, we found the best ski pants for a range of conditions including Flylow, Patagonia, Rab, and more.

-The Best Ski Jackets of 2024-2025
+The Best Ski Jackets of 2025

 Whether you’re skiing in sunny or stormy conditions, we tested and found the best ski jackets including Patagonia, Arc’teryx, and more.